jaykang920/x2clr/CONTRIBUTING.md

 (https://github.com/jaykang920/x2clr/pulls), please make sure that your new or updated code:

-- Follows x2clr coding style guide
+- Follows x2 and x2clr style guides
-- Does not break any existing unit tests
+- Does not break any existing unit test
 - Is accompanied with corresponding unit tests if appropriate

 If you are not familiar with pull requests, please read the